reworks-org/eBookReaderNX/README.md

 # eBookReaderNX

-A Nintendo Switch eBook Reader
+eBook Reader for the Nintendo Switch